hstaudacher/osgi-jax-rs-connector/README.md

 Installation
 ------------

 Install from this software repository into your target: http://hstaudacher.github.com/osgi-jax-rs-connector
+If dependencies can't be satisfied please disable "include required software" within the target editor.

 Usage
 -----